Leadership Team

 Email Lab Website Twitter

 The Leadership Team is the organizing body for Center-level planning and decision-making.
-The group i) monitors progress toward milestones in the Plan to Enhance Diverse Perspectives, ii) reviews intracenter pilot projects, iii) plans annual site visits with NCI staff and the External Advisory Board, and iv) discusses candidate cross-consortium projects in consultation with the NCI.
+The group i) monitors progress toward workforce strategy and excellence, ii) reviews intracenter pilot projects, iii) plans annual site visits with NCI staff and the External Advisory Board, and iv) discusses candidate cross-consortium projects in consultation with the NCI.

 Data Management